Top 8 Time-Saving Outdoor Garden Power Tools

 Like most power tools, you’ll find both electric (corded and cordless) and gas models.
-Electric models are quieter, more portable and lightweight, but gas trimmers can take on tougher jobs, offer larger cutting swaths and are better suited for larger yards.
+Electric string trimmers are quieter, more portable, and lightweight, but gas trimmers can take on tougher jobs, offer larger cutting swaths, and are better suited for larger yards.

 Tip: Keep the string head approximately 2-3 inches off the ground to avoid bald spots.